-Applicants will be notified of their funding status in October.
+Applicants will be notified of their funding status no later than December 1.
 Funds will become available January 1.
 Awards will be for 1 year.
 Dependent upon the availability of funds, recipients may apply for one additional year of funding, and/or a no-cost extension.
 Click here to learn more about the process for extensions or and renewals.

-Selected Fund scholars will be connected with a variety of mentoring resources, including up to 4 executive coaching sessions, priority registration for popular faculty development programs, and mentoring meetings with Vice Dean for Faculty Ann Brown, MD, MHS.
+Selected Fund scholars will be connected with a variety of mentoring resources, including up to 4 executive coaching sessions, priority registration for popular faculty development programs, and mentoring meetings with Associate Dean for Physician-Scientist Development Rasheed Gbadegesin, MD, MBBS.
 All scholars and applicants will be encouraged to enroll in the Office of Physician Scientist Development Scholars program to receive concierge mentoring services and access to an array of professional development seminars.
 The School of Medicine’s Office of Research Development will prioritize Fund scholars for editing and critical review of their external grant application materials 5-6 weeks in advance of submission.

 Still have questions?